 - Dr. Sarah Oglesby, Retired English Professor at Madisonville Community College, email@example.com,(270) 832-7640

-- Dr. Connor Picken, Assistant Professor of English and Director of Brown Learning Community at Bellarmine University, email@example.com, (615) 943-9940
+- Dr. Conor Picken, Assistant Professor of English and Director of Brown Learning Community at Bellarmine University, firstname.lastname@example.org, (615) 943-9940

 - Dr. Kay Collier McLaughlin, Human Relations Trainer with a Doctorate in Counseling Psychology, email@example.com, (859) 333-9668